knative/docs/blog/docs/articles/getting-started-blog-p1.md

 include a link to the issue the PR/MR is addressing, and to give a bried description of the changes you made.
 Additionally, your PR/MR should have a brief and descriptive title to make it clearer to reviewers what it contains.

 If your changes are incomplete, you will want to mark the PR/MR as a __draft__, to indicate to reviewers that your work is not complete.
-Instructions for Github are
+Instructions for GitHub are
 [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/changing-the-stage-of-a-pull-request#converting-a-pull-request-to-a-draft){:target="_blank"},
 and instructions for Gitlab are [here](https://docs.gitlab.com/ee/user/project/merge_requests/drafts.html#mark-merge-requests-as-drafts){:target="_blank"}.
 You may also want to title your PR/MR as "[WIP]: \<descriptive title>" (with WIP for "work in progress").
 If you have any questions about your changes, this draft PR/MR is a great place